Standardised Packaging for tobacco products

 For importers bringing in tobacco products for personal consumption (via Parcel Post)

-From 1 July 2020, all tobacco products* imported into Singapore by Singapore Post must comply with Singapore’s SP specifications.
+From 1 July 2020, all tobacco products* imported into Singapore by Parcel Post must comply with Singapore’s SP specifications.
 Non-SP-compliant tobacco products cannot be imported into Singapore and will be returned to country of origin.

 * Please take note that this excludes harmful and imitation products like chewing tobacco, electronic vaporisers etc. See below for more information on the prohibition of harmful and imitation tobacco products.